Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Next, evaluate how much it will cost to migrate workloads to the cloud and run applications in your chosen environments.
 You can use cloud cost calculators to generate reliable estimates.

-Be warned: a number of factors will influence costs, so be as comprehensive and realistic as possible.
+Be warned, a number of factors will influence costs, so be as comprehensive and realistic as possible.
 Make sure to include things like:

 - Data volumes and storage requirements